The Physical Disability Service

 The therapist might also discuss possible changes to school buildings to enable students to move around freely, such as the library or classrooms.
 For example, doorways might need to be widened or ramps and handrails built.

-The Physical Disability Service and Special Education
+The Physical Disability Service and Learning Support

 The specialist service provider details and the areas they cover